biermanr/Download_SRA_FASTQ_Benchmarks/README.md

 - Validate shasums
 - Decide if I should be timing to get .fastq or .fastq.gz (currently it's the .fastq)
 - Add EBI endpoint approach
-- Improve the format of the timing durations
-- Consider changing the table format to wide-form
 - Write up a discussion of learnings